adi2004sz/Minimal-OS-Kernel/README.md

 ## Future Improvements
 - Transition the Kernal to C
-- Implement basic memory management.
+- Implement basic memory management in C